 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor imposed restrictions require the Society to retain as a fund of perpetual duration.
 The Society may appropriate for expenditure from these underwater endowment funds in accordance with the prudent measures prescribed by state law.
-As of March 31, 2023 and 2022, funds with an original gift value of \$71,616 and \$123,148 were underwater by \$1,866 and \$8,737, respectively.
+There were no underwater funds as of March 31, 2024.
+As of March 31, 2023, funds with an original gift value of \$71,616 were underwater by \$1,866.